tmarsteel/coding-bash/README.md

 If done with rebase, the push to the remote is done with the `--force-with-lease` flag to make sure the remote branch did not change.

+##### git-squash

+Finds the commits between the remote default branch and HEAD.
+Combines them into one commit with the message as the eldest and gives you a chance to edit that message (`--edit` flag to `git commit`).
+Then pushes using `--force-with-lease` unless the `--no-push` flag is given.

 ## Adjusting

 Here is where you can change things: